RossBoylan/mccli/README.md

 source pyenv/bin/activate    # *nix bash/zsh
 ```

+You are more likely to be in a directory holding your analysis later, in which case you will need a more elaborate path to refer to `pyenv`.

 Each time you login, in fact each time you start a new terminal, you will need to activate the environment.
 No matter how you started, `deactivate` will disable the environment.

 Now install the `Python` packages that mccli requires.
 These are documented in `requirements.txt` in the root folder of `mccli`.
-Copy that file from there--it will be in `Documents\mccli\requirements.txt` if you followed the suggestions above--into the project directory you now occupy, e.g., `Documents\MyProject\`.
-You may want to skip some of the packages listed in `requirements.txt`; to do so review the comments in the copy and comment out or delete any packages you don't want.
+You may want to skip some of the packages listed in `requirements.txt`, in particular the heavy graphics of `pyside2` are only needed for some post-analysis.
+You can review the comments in `requirements.txt` and comment out or delete any packages you don't want.
 Save the file.
 Then
 ```shell
 python -m pip install -r requirements.txt  # or python -m pip install -r requirements.txt  --user   # if you are not in a virtual environment